AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Only service accounts should be able to access APIs / DBs / etc.
 - Deployment:
 	- Add checks to CI/CD, but RESPECT DEV AND OPS's time limits.
 If you slow them down too much it will ultimately undermine your work.
-	- Example checks: Scan the del
+	- Example checks: Scan the code delta between last release and current result for anything that looks like a secret.
+Run a software composition analysis against the delta to ensure no one added a sketchy package.

+** Chapter 7 - An Apps

 **What can I do with this?**